hello from mouseinsneakers, also known as

 → Warsaw, Poland

 Why mouseinsneakers?
 I get that a lot.
 My childhood nickname was mouse — I guess I was kind of scrawny.
 From senior year of high-school to the final year of my Master’s degree, I had a uniquely bizarre tradition of only owning and wearing one pair of sneakers per year.
 Why?
 Great question.
-But I committed to the idea and I was visually branded as only ever wearing Converse for 7 years.
+But I committed to the idea and I was visually branded as only ever wearing black Converse for nearly 8 years.
 Behold, my janky shoe collection: